ella-yw/BullyWatch/README.md

 # StopBeingBullied
-A smart system to report, factionalize, and monitor bullying incidents, generating real-time statistics on the nature of bullying happing in a public school.
+A smart system to report, factionalize, and monitor bullying incidents, generating real-time statistics on the nature of bullying happeming in a public school.